-While eligible individuals can purchase Internet Essentials independently, school districts can also choose to set it up as a sponsored service, handling the payment of Internet service for any number of families within their purview.
+While eligible individuals can purchase Internet Essentials independently, states or school districts can act as procurement leads to set it up as a sponsored service, handling the payment of Internet service for any number of families within their purview.

 - Key Features of Internet Essentials include:

 - 60 days of free high-speed Internet service if families apply by 12/31/2020

 - $9.95/month after the 60 days are up, or if families do not complete applications by the 12/31/2020 deadline

 - Bandwidth up to 25 Mbps Download / 3 Mbps Upload

 - No term contract, credit check, or Social Security Number required

 - Access to 40 1-Hour sessions of Xfinity WiFi hotspots outside the home every 30 days

 2 | What is a Public-Private Partnership with an ISP?